bathtime/amoled/README.md

 You must install both gtk.css theme files to ~/.config/gtk-3.0/ and ~/.themes/ for the themes to work correctly.
 Any changes to ~/.config/gtk-3.0/gtk.css will not be noticed until the user logs out and back into gnome.

+This theme uses the UbuntuTouch Tron icon theme, so please give all the icon credit to the creator: https://www.gnome-look.org/p/1463203/

 ![Main dashboard](/screenshots/overview-clean.png)